 EVERYTHING YOU NEED TO KNOW ABOUT PUPPY SOCIALIZATION

-So you just brought home a brand new puppy.
+So you just brought home your first puppy.
 Congrats!
-Whether you got a surprise fur babe for Christmas or decided as a family to adopt a new youngster, you are in for a world of snuggles, wet kisses, laughter and, let’s face it, training.
+You are in for a world of snuggles, wet kisses, laughter and let’s face it, training.

-Yep, that cute little pup is going to brighten your world this 2020, but they are going to need a little bit of help growing up from that cute furball under the Christmas tree into the well-behaved dog you’ve always dreamed of.
+Yep, that cute little pup is going to brighten your world this 2020, but they are going to need a little bit of help growing up from that cute, rambunctious furball into the well-behaved dog you’ve always dreamed of.
 One of the main things we like to share with our new pet parents is the importance of good ole puppy socialization.
 It’s like tiny-human pre-school, but for your fur baby.

 Puppy socialization is super important to the healthy growth and development of your new bundle of furry joy.
 Doing this successfully will help them avoid things like generalized anxiety, separation anxiety and fear when you introduce them to new situations.
 Like meeting your best friend’s lab named Tom.
 Yep, Tom.
 Just go with it.

 In this blog post, we’ll dig up some facts on why all this matters, how to safely socialize your puppy and how Hounds Lounge can help your puppy learn solid social skills.

 Puppy socialization is the process of introducing your fur baby to all different types of sniffs, sights, and noises that they may experience during their early lives.
 This helps them build confidence to experience new things without too much fear and anxiety.
 Puppy socialization is not just introducing them to other new doggos!